Registration / Re-registration

 ● All of this is completely free to promote maximum equal opportunity in accessing health studies.

-A roundtable discussion giving students the opportunity to talk with healthcare professionals and learn about the full range of career opportunities in pharmacy and the relationships between these different professions.
+A roundtable discussion giving students the opportunity to talk with healthcare professionals and learn about all the career paths in pharmacy and the relationships between these different professions.

-o Get a head start on the most important courses of the semester
+o Get a head start on learning the most important courses of the semester

-o Practice with sample multiple-choice questions to quickly familiarize yourself with the assessment methods.
+o Practice with sample multiple-choice questions to quickly become familiar with the assessment methods.

-o Develop a study method suitable for all first-semester subjects to learn effectively from the start of lectures.
+o Develop a study method suited to all first-semester subjects to learn effectively from the start of lectures.

-o In a transition year, learn about the impact of the reform on your program: access to different tracks, Bachelor’s degrees in Health Sciences, etc.
+o During a transition year, learn about the impact of the reform on your degree program: access to different tracks, Bachelor’s degrees for entry into healthcare fields, etc.

 o Get acquainted with student life at the university by familiarizing yourself with key dates for the year, student organizations, and available study spaces.

-All students in the School of Pharmacy, except those in the PASS, INTERNAT, THESIS YEAR, and DU programs, are eligible to obtain a parking pass, subject to availability.
+All students in the School of Pharmacy— except those in the PASS, INTERNAT, THESIS YEAR, and DU programs—are eligible to obtain a card that grants access to the parking lot, subject to availability.

-• the check payable to the UM’s Accounting Officer :
+- the check Payable to the UM Accounting Officer :

-Place the application in a sealed envelope and drop it off in the designated box at the Faculty reception desk (see map), starting August 21, 2025.
+Place the application in a sealed envelope and drop it off in the box provided for this purpose at the Faculty reception desk (see map), starting August 20, 2026.

 PLEASE NOTE: You must provide proof of payment of the €105 CVEC (Student and Campus Contribution), which you can obtain on the CROUS website.